ellakoa/postcard-poem/content/posts/dew-pond.md

   A dew pond sits on top of the hill
   Amazing the water doesn’t spill
   Flashes of dragonflies pass us by
-  Rogue rain clouds saunter up high
+  Rouge rain clouds saunter up high
   Around the pond sundews glisten and if we stand and carefully listen the only sounds we can hear